MaxSummerer/SAMScanNet2plus/README.md

 If you're interested in setting up your own model, you can apply for the dataset here: https://kaldir.vc.in.tum.de/scannetpp/

 ## SAM Segmentation and Downloading SAM
-For further information check out the respiratory: https://github.com/facebookresearch/segment-anything
+For further information check out the repository: https://github.com/facebookresearch/segment-anything

-After downloading the respiratory, you can adopot the model and you'll be able to segment the images quite easily following our instructions!
+After downloading the repository, you can adopot the model and you'll be able to segment the images quite easily following our instructions!

  ![pc_aligned_1_0](https://github.com/MaxSummerer/SAMScanNet2plus/assets/135828831/85804387-6eb6-48c0-bf5c-ce8355b4ae45)
   ![pc_aligned_1_0](https://github.com/MaxSummerer/SAMScanNet2plus/assets/135828831/d3c6903e-87cb-4d82-bd7e-4939b740ac52)